 The Second U.S. Civil War

-“America’s capital is more on edge now than at, perhaps, any other time since the eve of the Civil War in 1860,” writes author Elizabeth Drew.
+Claiming that a U.S. civil war might happen in 2020 or 2021 seems like a ludicrous statement but according to author Elizabeth Drew, “America’s capital is more on edge now than at, perhaps, any other time since the eve of the Civil War in 1860,”.
 As the title suggests, the article is more concerned with why a civil war appears to be looming after the U.S. elections rather than focusing on which candidate will emerge victoriously.
 In fact, in my humble opinion, whatever the election outcome, a civil war-like scenario will loom overhead the U.S. regardless.

 Since Trump’s ascendancy to the American presidency, the fissures in American society have become transparent and more pronounced.
 These fissures, as the article will discuss, are primarily related to the left-right (Democrat-Republican or liberal-conservative) divide in the U.S – and will be hard to mollify.

 Some might consider the title an overstatement, but studying American society under Trump exposes how dichotomous the nation has become.
 This kind of extreme divide seemed inexistent or at least obfuscated when Obama was in office.
 Whether a full-fledged civil war or a similar situation takes place right after the elections or over the next few years is difficult to predict, but something has to give.